 Criteria for Review

-When you apply for an FAIC professional development scholarship, you will be automatically considered for awards generously funded by FAIC, The Andrew W. Mellon Foundation, National Endowment for the Humanities, and Tru Vue.
+When you apply for an FAIC professional development scholarship, you will be automatically considered for awards generously funded by FAIC, The Andrew W. Mellon Foundation, and National Endowment for the Humanities.

 Applications are submitted through our online application portal.
 When you enter the portal, you will be prompted to login to the system using a login ID and password.
 If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
 If you do not have an account in the system, you can quickly set one up before you begin your application.

 The online form will take you through the four sections of the application:

 - Applicant information (name and contact information, resume/CV, etc.)

 - Project information (description of the project and how it will help you advance professionally)